DivineDemon/find-a-freelancer/README.md

 - Create migrations for all schema changes
 - Use proper foreign key relationships
 - Implement data validation at model level
-- Include comprehensive seed data
+- Use proper data validation and constraints

 ### **API Guidelines**
 - Use proper HTTP status codes